- Menstruation

 There are no grading systems specific to PCOS in terms of what level of weight gain is dangerous.
 However, in the general population, a body mass index (BMI) over 25 is considered “overweight”, and over 30 is considered “obese”.
 The negative health effects can occur from 25 upwards and the higher the weight, the worse the risk.

 While using BMI does have its flaws, it is a useful indicator when it comes to determining what sort of weight is roughly healthy for you.
-If you are starting to notice health problems associated with weight gain, such as joint pain and breathlessness on walking, or any newly diagnosed problems such as diabetes, and your BMI is above 25, it is important that you consider trying to lose weight.
+If you are starting to notice health problems associated with weight gain, such as joint pain and breathlessness on walking, or any newly diagnosed problems such as diabetes, and your BMI is above 25, it may be worth consulting your GP about whether you could benefit from weight loss.

 How can I lose weight if I have PCOS?

-There are different ways to help treat weight gain in PCOS.
-These include lifestyle changes with both exercise and dieting, although exercise alone is not usually effective.14 Medications can be used such as metformin, which helps with glucose intolerance.15
+There are different ways to help treat excess weight or weight gain in PCOS.
+These include lifestyle changes with both exercise and dieting, although exercise alone is not usually effective.14 Medications such as metformin, which helps with insulin resistance, can sometimes be used.15

 Orlistat is a drug that blocks an enzyme in the gut preventing fat absorption, leading to weight loss.
 But this can also cause fatty stools and gas, so some people prefer to avoid taking it.
-In a few limited studies, [cisgender] women with PCOS who take orlistat have seen improvements in insulin sensitivity and levels of androgens.16,17
+A research review found that Orlistat was associated with weight loss in women with PCOS, although not a reduction in waist circumference.16

 Featured image is of a person sitting down, with their hands clasped on their lap.
 Only their torso is visible in the frame, against a pale pink background that has a palm-tree pattern on it

-Every month, the ovaries make a structure called a “follicle”, which releases both the egg that has been developing during the course of the month, and these male hormones.
+Every month, the ovaries make a structure called a “follicle”, which releases the egg that has been developing during the course of the month as well as male hormones.
 In PCOS, the ovaries produce many small follicles as opposed to one big one.
-As a result, hormone production becomes out of balance due to the high levels of some hormones and not others, and ovulation does not occur every month as it should, thus causing difficulties when it comes to getting pregnant.
+This can cause irregularities in hormone levels which mean that ovulation does not occur every month (sometimes called an “anovulatory cycle”).
+This can make it more difficult to become pregnant.

-If ovulation does not occur, the lining of the womb becomes thicker and sheds irregularly, leading to irregular, heavy and/or prolonged periods.
+Anovulatory cycles can make the lining of the womb become thicker, leading to irregular, heavy and/or prolonged periods.
 Sometimes, the womb lining is thin and there are no periods at all.
-The high androgen levels can cause other symptoms such as excessive facial hair growth, acne, and male-pattern baldness and hair thinning.
+The high androgen levels can cause other symptoms such as excessive facial hair growth, acne, and hair thinning (sometimes called androgenetic alopecia).

 What has PCOS got to do with weight gain?